 Primary peritoneal cancer (PPC) is rare cancer.
 It can occur anywhere in the abdominal space.
-It affects the surface of organs contained inside the peritoneum, says Sanjoy Mandal, the best gastro surgeon in Kolkata.
+It affects the surface of organs contained inside the peritoneum, says Sanjoy Mandal, the gastro surgeon in Kolkata.

 The doctor makes treatment recommendations based on the patient’s needs and collaborates with them to develop a treatment plan.
 At the time of diagnosis, most cases are in stage 3 or 4.
 Primary peritoneal carcinoma is treated similarly as epithelial ovarian cancer of a similar grade and stage.